Topic:

 The 8 “starting bits” with zero state of the EMT data line have to be configured as “Special bits leading” by the EPOS4.
 Without such a configuration (resp. keeping the default "Special bits leading = 0) the evaluation of the multi-turn and single-turn position data by the EPOS4 goes wrong and results in an even strongly mismatching speed and wrong positioning (seen from the user's point of view checking the output shaft motion).

-It must also be taken into account that the lowest 3 - 4 significant bits of the "Single-turn" resolution can be influenced by noise due to encoder's internal interpolation or any mechanical vibration of the mechanics during operation.
-It can occur then that the information of the "lowest significant bits" (= the transmitted position value) changes even at standstill and fluctuates around the target position.
-Finally this can lead to a slight but fast oscillation of the motor shaft around the target position and be perceived as "unsteady" control, especially in case of motor controllers (such as an EPOS4) with fast control cycle rates that react very dynamically to every bit change of the position data.
-This oscillation can be overcome if the 3 - 4 lowest significant bits of the "Single-turn bits / Position" are ignored by the control and not processed at all, i.e. "Single-turn bits / Position" is configured just as 13 or 14 bits.
+It must be taken into account that the lowest 3 - 4 significant bits of the "Single-turn" resolution can be influenced by noise due to encoder's internal interpolation or any mechanical vibration of the mechanics during operation.
+It can occur that the information of the "lowest significant bits" (= the transmitted position value) changes even at standstill and fluctuates around the target position.
+Finally this leads to a slight but fast oscillation of the motor shaft around the target position and be perceived as "unsteady" control, especially in case of motor controllers (such as an EPOS4) with fast control cycle rates that react very dynamically to every bit change of the position data.

 Practical hint & best position control base: